-- ▶ In practice, we cannot measure the state.
-And the state representation is not even unique. - ► A system model should allow us to predict, for any horizon length N and sequence of control actions (a_1, \ldots, a_N) , the sequence of measured outputs (y_0, \ldots, y_N) . - Typically, we need to also specify some initial conditions (e.g. the initial state s_0)
+- THE THE PARTY OF T - In practice, we cannot measure the state.
+And the state representation is not even unique. - A system model should allow us to predict, for any horizon length N and sequence of control actions (a_1, \ldots, a_N) , the sequence of measured outputs (y_0, \ldots, y_N) . - ightharpoonup Typically, we need to also specify some initial conditions (e.g. the initial state s_0)